lotus-NLS/Jaguar/_documentation/code_rulebook.md

 - The dependency direction is upwards i.e. further along dependency stream == upwards in directory/file
 - Analogy: The rest of a house of cards can still stand if you take away its uppermost layer.
 But if you so much as nudge one of the cards on the lower level the whole thing might collapse.
 Software works in the same way and their arrangement will reflect that.

-### V: Debugging
-- Trace from the entry point.
-- Check submodule contracts (submodules == Classes, functions, methods)

-### VI: Other
+### V: Other

-- Pass arguments only by keyword.
+- Pass arguments only by keyword
 - Nesting: Max indentation level === 3
-- Module length: Max ~200 loc
+- Source file length: Max ~200 loc, Multiple dependent classes discouraged

 - No relative imports.
 Give the full path; otherwise, it will crash when importing the module from somewhere else.
 For example, don't do: